Cyclones Mandous and ARB 03: Regeneration

 On December 14, the remnants of Cyclone Mandous regenerated into a depression in the Arabian Sea, and it was called ARB 03.
 The Joint Typhoon Warning Center dubbed it as Invest 97A.
 Although forecasted to quickly degenerate into a remnant low, ARB 03 intensified into a Deep Depression, according to the Indian Meteorological Department, and the JTWC dubbed it as Cyclone 07A.
 After reaching peak intensity, the Low-Level Circulation detached from the associated convection, and wind shear increased, starting a weakening trend.
 It weakened into a low pressure area at 12:00 UTC on December 17.

 Preparations

-In Puducherry and Karikal, colleges and schools were closed in anticipation of the storm.
-Oil rigs and offshore installations have been asked to ensure the safety of personnel, as per a defence release.
-Tamil Nadu government chief secretary V Irai Anbu asked officials to ensure announcement prior to releasing surplus water from reservoirs and shifting people in vulnerable areas to shelter areas.
-The state government has also advised people to avoid travelling on Friday.
+In Puducherry and Karaikal, colleges and schools were closed in anticipation of the storm.
+Authorities also deployed National Disaster Response Force (NDRF) personnel and established emergency control rooms in preparation for possible flooding and storm impacts.
+Oil rigs and offshore installations were asked to ensure the safety of personnel.
+Tamil Nadu chief secretary V. Irai Anbu instructed officials to provide advance notice before releasing surplus water rom reservoirs and to move residents of vulnerable areas to shelters.
+The state government also advised the public to avoid unnecessary travel.